 In Tridash an application is composed of a set of computational components, called nodes.
 Each node has a value which is a function of the values of one or more dependency nodes.
 Whenever the value of at least one of the dependency nodes changes, the node's value is recomputed.
 This relation between a node and its dependency nodes is referred to as a binding.

-Bindings can be established explicitly, with the ->
+Bindings can be established explicitly, with the -> operator, in

 which the left hand side specifies the expression, of the dependency